Friday, November 11, 2011

 If asked for the definition of love, I would have said, "Love is the unconditional compassion that expects nothing, and knows no bounds.

-It's unfortunate that many of us do not realise nor do we analyse deep enough on how common society has convoluted, misled and deceitfully use Love for self serving purpose.
+It's unfortunate that many of us do not realise nor do we analyse deep enough on how common society has convoluted, misled and deceitfully use Love for self serving purpose - which is fine.

-If what you really meant was I love you because you can satisfy and pleasure me.
+But if what you really meant was I love you because you can satisfy and pleasure me.
 Admit to it.
-It doesn't absolve you of selfishness, but at least you were honest.
+It doesn't absolve you of self-centeredness, but at least you were honest.

-Don't sugar coat it to become the pure and sacred I Love You - holding yourself up high for your ability to "Love".
+Don't sugar coat it to become the pure and sacred I Love You and hold yourself up high for your ability to "Love".

 Do rethink the next time you use the word "I Love You."

-I love children (wait till you see me in captain wildchild mood with my cousin), but...?
+I love children (wait till you see me in captain wildchild mood with my cousin - love it!
+I can spend a whole day playing with him), but...?

-Ps: In case you'd concluded, I am not a cynic of love. :)
+Ps: I am not a cynic of love. :)

-But, love in the pure & real form would become increasingly rare if we kept lowering our bar/standard of what it entails.
+But, love in the pure form that I believe in would become increasingly rare if we kept lowering our bar/standard of what it entails.
+And that would mean the world would see less of it.

 I, for one, would not submit myself to a degradation of what Love is.